By Ben Pindar, PR

-The levy, which comes into force on 6th April, aims to create a national funding pot for training as well as three million new apprenticeships by 2020.
+The levy, which comes into force on 6th April, aims to create a national funding pot for training.
+It also aims to create three million new apprenticeships by 2020.

 What is the Apprenticeship Levy?

-There is an allowance of £15,000 to offset against the bill and employers can then claim money back from the national apprenticeship fund for “quality” training programmes that last for at least a year.
-The Government also pays into the fund and that means businesses can claim back £1.10 for every £1 they pay into the levy.
+There is an allowance of £15,000 to offset against the bill.
+Employers can then claim money back from the national apprenticeship fund for “quality” training programmes that last for at least a year.
+The Government also pays into the fund.
+That means businesses can claim back £1.10 for every £1 they pay into the levy.

-Tax chiefs say this levy will only affect 2% of businesses in the UK, but this doesn’t consider the nature of recruitment agencies with large payrolls of temporary workers, meaning the figure could be much higher.
+Tax chiefs say this levy will only affect 2% of businesses in the UK.
+However, this doesn’t consider the nature of recruitment agencies with large payrolls of temporary workers, meaning the figure could be much higher.

 What is the challenge for recruitment agencies?

-Similarly, they will not be able to use the fund to help enhance the skills of the temporary workers they represent because it will be almost impossible to deliver a “quality” apprenticeship programme.
+Similarly, they will not be able to use the fund to help enhance the skills of the temporary workers they represent.
+This is because it will be almost impossible to deliver a “quality” apprenticeship programme.

-Heather Salway of nGage added to the debate: “Agencies train all of the time but we won’t be able to meet the criteria set out by BIS.
+Heather Salway of nGage added: “Agencies train all of the time but we won’t be able to meet the criteria set out by BIS.
 It will be really hard to claw anything back.
 We won’t be able to pass the cost on and we won’t be able to use the levy.
 It’s a substantial new tax.”

 What can recruitment agencies do about the levy?

 Recruitment agencies and representative bodies alike are campaigning hard on this issue.
-While agency chiefs say they are happy to pay a levy on their own staff, they argue temporary workers should be exempt from the levy as it will be almost impossible to create programmes for them that qualify.
+While agencies say they’re happy to pay a levy on their own staff, they argue temporary workers should be exempt.
+They say it will be almost impossible to create programmes for them that qualify.

 Richard Ewing, of recruitment firm Meridian Business Support, also told the Danbro debate: “The amount of money agencies have to pay into this pot from PAYE workers will absolutely dwarf what we’re going to be able to claim back for training staff.”

-The reality is that agencies with major payroll functions are going to have to accept the new levy or consider alternative solutions.
-This will involve encouraging workers to move to Employment Business (Umbrella) organisations like Danbro or move their payroll to another organisation that is better placed to claim money back under the Apprenticeship Levy programme.
+The reality is that agencies with major payroll functions will have to accept the new levy or consider alternative solutions.
+This will involve encouraging workers to move to Employment Business (Umbrella) organisations like Danbro.
+Or, alternatively, move their payroll to another organisation that’s better placed to claim money back under the Apprenticeship Levy programme.